Big1533/sdl_android_guides/docs/Getting Started With JavaSE/Hello Sdl JavaSE/index.md

  Fore more information about policy tables please visit [Plicy Tables Guides](https://smartdevicelink.com/en/guides/sdl-server/api-reference-documentation/policy-table/overview).

  !!!
 NOTE
+Don't forget to replace `ws://<ip address>:<port>` with your own IP address and app port.
 The port that is used in Hello Sdl App is `5432`.
 It can be changed to a different port by modifying the number in `Main.java` class.
 !!!

 Following this, you should see an application appears on HMI as in the following screenshot: